GRANTS & RFPs

 A grant is a way the government funds your ideas and projects to provide public services.
 Grants support critical recovery initiatives, innovative research, and a variety of other programs.

-An RFP, or Request for Proposal, is a type of bidding solicitation in which a company or organization announces that funding is available for a particular project or program, and companies can place bids for the projects completion.
+An RFP or RFA Request for Proposal\Application, is a type of bidding solicitation in which a company or organization announces that funding is available for a particular project or program, and companies can place bids for the projects completion.

 Click the link above to view the Minneapolis Standard Agreement Contract Form.